SKaaalper/Aztec-sequencer/README.md

 ### Note: This tutorial is created for Linux (Ubuntu).
 The steps may vary slightly for other operating systems.

+## Need VPS?
+- Guide on how to buy from Contabo [HERE](https://medium.com/@Airdrop_Jheff/guide-on-how-to-buy-a-vps-server-from-contabo-and-set-it-up-on-termius-0928e0e5cb5d)

 1. ### Install Dependencies:
 ```
 sudo apt-get update && sudo apt-get upgrade -y && \